Tax Identification Number (TIN)

 - Employer Identification Number (EIN): An EIN is used for business entities, estates, trusts, and more.

-- Individual Taxpayer Identification Number (ITIN): This ID is for individuals ineligible for an SSN.
+- Individual Taxpayer Identification Number (ITIN): This ID is for individuals who are ineligible for an SSN.

 - Adoption Taxpayer Identification Number (ATIN): This temporary ID number is issued by the IRS to individuals who are in the process of legal adoption.